AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 90 days After 30 days Mandatory for all convictions Certified IID Second or third offense, or offense in which you are driving on a suspended or revoked license due to a prior DWI offense, or you endanger a child with your drunk driving: 1 year after the license suspension/revocation ends or the date of the conviction, whichever is later

-California 10 years 0.15 “Heightened consideration” (at court’s discretion) 4 months After 30 days Discretionary; mandatory for all convictions in Alameda, Los Angeles, Tulare, and Sacramento counties (pilot project extended) IID Determined by the court, but can’t exceed 3 years from conviction date
+California 10 years 0.15 “Heightened consideration” (at court’s discretion) 6 months After 30 days Discretionary; mandatory for all convictions in Alameda, Los Angeles, Tulare, and Sacramento counties (pilot project extended) IID First offense: 6 months

-Colorado 5 years 0.17 Interlock for 1 year 3 months Yes Mandatory for high BAC (0.15 and above) and repeat convictions; highly incentivized for first convictions IID Longer than a year, or the total time remaining on the license restraint for those who have had driving privileges revoked for more than a year for driving impaired or under the influence
+Colorado 10 years 0.15 Interlock for 1 year 9 months Yes Mandatory for high BAC (0.15 and above) and repeat convictions; highly incentivized for

 0.2 or above: 12 months of additional license suspension (24 months total)